olihel/grunt-fetch-pages/README.md

 An optional list of remote urls to fetch.
 Required properties per element:
 - `url`: full remote URL to fetch
-- `localFile`: local file name for fetched page (destination folder is defined by `urlsDest` option)
+- `localFile`: local file name for fetched page (destination folder is defined by `destinationFolder` option)

 #### followLinks
 Type: `Boolean`